Keep the Fire Burning | Hot Tips for Wood Burning Fireplaces

 An old saying about firewood goes, “It warms you more than once.”
 At the hearth, of course, but also cutting it, splitting it, stacking it, carting it into the house and building fires with it.
-While gas fires (some ignited with the touch of a remote) get the prize for ease of use and mess-free flames, lovers of natural wood fires—with their unmistakable holiday smell, bed of embers and the need to be poked regularly to keep the flames leaping—swear all the work and mess is worth the atmosphere created.
+While gas fires (some ignited with the touch of a remote) get the prize for ease of use and mess-free flames, lovers of a natural Wood Burning Stove Installation—with its unmistakable holiday smell, bed of embers and the need to be poked regularly to keep the flames leaping—swear all the work and mess is worth the atmosphere created.
 More than once, our kids have remarked that the lure of our real wood fires helps bring them home for the holidays.

 Stack and store